HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 ```

 Now we need to require these at the top of `spec/spec_helper.rb` and then add
 some configuration.
-I read the long comment that Rspec left in the spec_helper
+I read the long comment that RSpec left in the spec_helper
 and then deleted it leaving me with:
 ```ruby
 # frozen_string_literal: true